 To give written notice to each member of the time and place of each Faculty meeting and of the special business to be transacted.
-In the absence of the President and Chairman from a Faculty meeting, to call the meeting to order and to entertain the motion for a Chairman pro tempore.
+In the absence of the President and Chair from a Faculty meeting, to call the meeting to order and to entertain the motion for a Chair protempore.